Did you know?

 Most traditional rural dwellings are made from thatch with walls of mud and cow dung.

-Lesedi, which means 'light' in Sotho, features traditional homesteads of the Zulu, Nguni, Xhosa, Pedi, Basotho and Ndebele people, where guests can immerse themselves in cultural activities.
-For guests staying over, the village offers accommodation in each homestead, ranging from luxury suites in the Nguni village to twin rooms in the Ndebele homestead.
+Lesedi, which means “light” in Sotho, features traditional homesteads of the Zulu, Nguni, Xhosa, Pedi, Basotho and Ndebele people, where guests can immerse themselves in cultural activities.
+If you’re staying over, the village offers accommodation in each homestead, ranging from luxury suites in the Nguni village to twin rooms in the Ndebele homestead.

-Upon arrival at Lesedi, guests are welcomed to the Ndebele village before settling down to a multimedia presentation on the history of South Africa's rainbow nation.
-They are then taken on a guided tour of each of the cultural villages, where they learn the various rituals and folklore of South Africa's people, plus a few key phrases in local languages.
+Upon arrival at Lesedi, you’re welcomed to the Ndebele village before settling down to a fascinating presentation on the history of South Africa's rainbow nation.
+You’re then taken on a guided tour of each of the cultural villages, where you can learn all about the various rituals and folklore of different South African cultures, and even learn a bit of the local lingo.

-Traditional song and dance rounds off the day's activities, followed by a dinner buffet of African fare fit for a king, hosted in the 200-seater Nyama Choma restaurant, where you can taste impala, ostrich or crocodile meat.
-The newer restaurant, the Nile Room, serves delectable cuisine from North Africa.
-At the end of the evening, guests are invited to gather around the open fire to listen to tales of African mythology, or be escorted back to their cosy hut by members of their host family.
+Traditional songs and dances round off the day's activities, followed by a buffet dinner of traditional fare fit for a king, hosted in the 200-seater Nyama Choma restaurant.
+Put your tastebuds to the test by digging into some impala, ostrich or crocodile meat then gather around the open fire at the end of the evening to listen to tales of African mythology.

-Overnight guests at Lesedi will wake to the sounds of the maskanda guitar (a Zulu guitar) and African melodies before being treated to a full English breakfast.
+Overnight guests at Lesedi will wake up to the sounds of the maskanda guitar (a Zulu guitar) and African melodies before being treated to a full English breakfast.
+If you want to immerse yourself in South African culture, this is the place to do it.

 Travel tips & Planning info